saksham-solanki/vizitor/content/blog/meeting-room-management.md

 • Restructuring large meeting rooms into smaller spaces for more flexibility.

 • Adding meeting pods around the office to cater to smaller gatherings.

+## What is the role of the meeting room?

+The role of the meeting room is to provide a designated space for focused group discussions, presentations, and decision-making processes, supporting the overall productivity of an organization.

 ## 4. Embrace Flexibility